First Class Graduates From Hackensack Meridian School Of Medicine

 While the students can’t provide medical consultations, it teaches them how other factors like income, life experiences and neighborhoods could impact care.

-“Getting that view of someone’s life, it helps you empathize better with people,” Zhou said.READ MORE: Suffolk County Rolling Out New Incentives To Get Kids Vaccinated Before Summer Camp Season Begins
+“Getting that view of someone’s life, it helps you empathize better with people,” Zhou said.READ MORE: Police: Woman Steals More Than A Dozen iPads From Bronx School

 Centering the training around equity is what Dean Bonita Stanton says sets the medical school apart, but shouldn’t.
 The goal is to bridge the divide between the skyrocketing cost of care and the declining health of underserved communities.